screeps/docs/source/third-party.md

 *   All third party programs are run at your own risk- they are not reviewed by game devs and could cause unforeseen issues.
 {% endnote %}

+## Languages Support

+You can set up an external transpiler to write your Screeps AI in another language.

+#### TypeScript

+*   [typescript-starter](https://github.com/screepers/screeps-typescript-starter) is a starting point for players who want to program in TypeScript.
+*   [Typescript-Declarations](https://github.com/screepers/Screeps-Typescript-Declarations) is a set of TypeScript declarations to cover the Screeps API.

+#### Python

+*   [screeps-starter-python](https://github.com/daboross/screeps-starter-python/) is a platform you can use to play Screeps in Python.

 ## API Clients